Interview with Borazalom:

 5. Once PoSign is running, how are blocks created?
 Will block time remain the same?
 Like every 30s we’ll “mint” a new block via the static nodes?
 How do we ensure all transactions are verified by all nodes at the time of minting?
 We don’t make a new block until all transactions are agreed?

-The chain always contains blocks ordered by weight.
+Thus, the chain always contains blocks ordered by weight.

 6. Blockchain generation 3.0 is also about interpolarity, where Blockchains can talk to one another.
-Are there any future plans for the creation of a module for communication between the ethereum network, and other chains?
+Are there any future plans for the creation of a module for communication between the Ethereum network, and other chains?

 7. The vision for XTRABYTES seems to be to make a better blockchain.
 So can you explain what you think are problems with the Blockchains that already exist and can you share very generally some long term hopes and vision you have for XTRABYTES into the future.